Julian Teicke: Recognition

+In 2020, he was awarded with the "Founder of the Year" Award of the University of St. Gallen.

 Criticism

 In 2023 Julian Teicke and wefox were criticised by media outlets for their aggressive acquisition strategy and that the acquired companies did not yet fully adopt wefox technology.

 Volunteering

 In April 2020, Teicke founded Healthy Together (a non-profit European tech alliance) by supporting the design and launch of the Corona-Warn-App.
 After this he co-founded Luca App, which belongs to the most successful apps in Germany with more than 40 million downloads.

 Teicke is also a board member of the Jewish Museum of Berlin.